 Sites of Blood Sampling

-Most common site is the median cubital vein, which lies within the cubital fossa in front of the elbow.
-It is the most preferred site because it is superficial and present in almost all the people.
+The most common site is the median cubital vein, which lies within the cubital fossa in front of the elbow.
+It is the most preferred site because it is superficial and present in almost all people.
 The basilic vein on the dorsum of the arm or dorsal hand veins can also be used.
 Veins of the foot are the least preferred ones because they have a higher chance of complications.

 Phlebotomy is the name of the procedure for drawing blood from the vein through an incision or puncture.